snaplet/examples/seed/supabase-twitter-clone/README.md

 service_role key: <service-role-key>
 ```

-Now, we want to setup those development values for our nextjs project.
-We can do that by creating a `.env` file in the root of our project and adding the following values:
+To finalize the setup, we configure our NextJS project with the necessary development values.
+This is achieved by creating a `.env` file at the project root and populating it with the following entries:

 ```bash
 NEXT_PUBLIC_SUPABASE_URL=http://127.0.0.1:54321